-During an Alaskan cruise, many cruise ships call in Canada at the picturesque city of Victoria, British Columbia.
-While you may not technically be in Alaska, you will still encounter amazing landscapes, rich culture and history, and plenty of wildlife to keep the excitement afloat.
-If you are looking for excursions while docked in this capital city, then be sure to check out our list of the top things to do in Victoria, British Columbia on a cruise.
+During an Alaska cruise, many cruise ships call in Canada at the picturesque city of Victoria, British Columbia.
+While you might not technically be in Alaska, you will still encounter amazing landscapes, rich culture and history, and plenty of wildlife to keep the excitement afloat.
+If you are looking for excursions while docked in this capital city, then be sure to check out our list of the best things to do in Victoria on a cruise.

-Top Things to Do in Victoria, BC on an Alaskan Cruise (2021)
+Best Things to Do in Victoria, BC on an Alaska Cruise

 Take a Scenic City Tour

 One of the best ways to see everything Victoria has to offer in a short amount of time is with a city tour.
-On the popular hop on hop off buses, you can customize your tour hopping on and off at your leisure.
-Among the notable 22 stops on the tour are China Town, Inner Harbor, Fisherman’s Wharf, Craigdarroch Castle, St. Andrews Cathedral, and more.
+On the popular hop-on, hop-off buses, you can customize your tour by hopping on and off at your leisure.
+Among the notable 22 stops on the tour are Chinatown, Inner Harbor, Fisherman’s Wharf, Craigdarroch Castle, St. Andrews Cathedral, and more.
 If you’d prefer to take a stroll instead, many of these sights are also accessible by foot.

 Many of Victoria’s major attractions are located on the picturesque Inner Harbor.
-The British Columbia Parliament Buildings are among the most beautiful in the world, especially when lit up at night.
+The British Columbia Parliament buildings are among the most beautiful in the world, especially when lit up at night.
 The Royal British Columbia Museum is also located nearby if you want to explore the culture and natural history of the area.
-The Fairmont Empress Hotel and Thunderbird Park are also worth a visit.
-Thunderbird Park is a tourists’ favorite with its impressive display of totem poles and native houses.
+Thunderbird Park, part of the Royal BC Museum Foundation, is a tourists’ favorite with its impressive display of totem poles and native houses.

-China Town, located just minutes from the Inner Harbor, is the oldest China Town settlement in North America.
+Chinatown, located just minutes from the Inner Harbor, is the oldest Chinatown settlement in Canada and a National Historic Site.
 Now, it is a great place to shop for exotic goods and dine on the best Chinese food in town.
 Be sure to check out Fan Tan Alley and the Gate of Harmonious Interest.

 Go Whale Watching

-While in Victoria, you might want to consider a whale watching tour.
-Victoria’s location on the tip of Vancouver Island makes it the ideal place for a whale watch.
+While in Victoria, you might want to consider a whale-watching tour.
+Victoria’s location on the tip of Vancouver Island makes it an ideal place for a whale watch.
 You will see a variety of orcas, humpback whales, and other marine wildlife.
-Most whale watching excursions in the area are about three hours.
+Most whale-watching excursions in the area are about three hours.
 Popular stops on these tours occur within the protected waters of Haro Strait and the Strait of Juan de Fuca.

-There are a few different tour options available including a trip on a traditional whale watching vessel or the “Zodiac Adventure”, a high-speed raft-like vessel for those thrill seekers.
-There are even sunset tours available for those who might be arriving by cruise ship later in the day.
+There are a few different tour options available including a trip on a traditional whale-watching vessel.
+Or, thrill-seekers can opt for the “Zodiac Adventure”, a high-speed, raft-like vessel.
+There are also sunset tours available for those who might be arriving by cruise ship later in the day.

 Related Post: Best Time of Year to Take an Alaskan Cruise